marker197/Emby-Jellyfin-Playlist-Collection-Editor/README.md

 Should show something like `v20.x.x`

-Open the start mdblist.sh file with terminal, command and it will start the server and open the app..
+Open the start-mdblist-app.sh file with terminal, command and it will start the server and open the app..

-HTML, .js and .sh files shouls all be int he same directory.
+HTML, .js and .sh files should all be in the same directory.

 ---